BobaFF/MEMOCO-Labs/README.md

     2. **Special origin & destination**: destination _SpecialDestination_ should receive at least _MinToSpecialDest_ units from each origin, except for origin _SpecialOrigin_;
     3. **Significant supply**: At least a _SignificantNumber_ of origins must significantly supply each destination.
 "Significantly supply" means no less than a _SignificantFraction_.

+## Lab 4
+### Environment:
+Same as Lab 1.
+- `facility_loc.py`: implementation of the facility locations problem; it solves the model using the `facility_loc_basic_and_plus.json` data.
+In this model we use lists, which are more efficient than dictionaries: the creation and resolution of the model is way faster for this reason.